Pony Racing on the sands of the Emerald Isle

 Doolough, County Mayo, Ireland (CNN)Most people go to the seaside to sit back, relax and get away from the rush of everyday life.

 Not everyone.
-Spectators have been heading to Ireland's Geesala Festival for a quarter of a century, watching ponies gallop at full speed across the sand as waves lap upon the Atlantic coastline.
+Spectators have been heading to Ireland's Geesala Festival for a quarter of a century, watching ponies gallop at full speed across the sand.

 The Doolough Races take place along a three-mile beach in County Mayo every August, and have kickstarted the careers of numerous internationally-acclaimed Irish jockeys, from Chris Hayes to Colin Keane.